Toilet Training With A Puppy or Adult Dog

 Do You Need a Crate:

 I believe they are almost a necessity in this day and age.
 If your dog lived in the woods it would seek out a den where it could sleep and be secure, free from predators and interference.
 Think of a crate as a portable den.
-Your dog will if its presented correctly think of the crate as it's haven, and in times of stress or tiredness or just time out will seek it's den to settle in peace and quiet.

 2. Food Treats